mlubinsky/mlubinsky.github.com/scala/README.md

 ### Explain the access Modifiers available in Scala

- There are mainly three access Modifiers available in Scala.
-Namely,
+ There are mainly three access Modifiers available in Scala: private, protected and public

 #### Private